Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 \subsection{Detection principle}

-The particle orbits in a storage ring depend on their magnetic rigidities, which directly contains the orbit bending radius.
+The particle orbits in a storage ring depend on their magnetic rigidities, which directly contain the orbit bending radius.
 Depending on the neutron-induced reaction two types of detection methods will be utilized.